-Swedish Court Won't Seek To Detain Julian Assange; Prosecutor Says Case Continues
+Swedish Court Refuses Prosecutors' Request To Detain Julian Assange

-Sweden's legal system will not seek to detain WikiLeaks founder Julian Assange over allegations of rape, a court ruled Monday.
-Prosecutors had sought the detention order as Assange sits in a British prison, and they say even though that effort was thwarted, the case will continue.
+A Swedish court has denied a request from prosectors to have WikiLeaks founder Julian Assange detained in absentia over allegations of rape.
+Prosecutors had sought the detention order as Assange sits in a British prison, and they say even though that effort was thwarted Monday, the case will continue.

 Sweden's deputy director of public prosecution, Eva-Marie Persson, said the district court had agreed with her on key points: that there is "still probable cause for the suspicions regarding rape" and that there are grounds for pretrial detention, due to the risk that Assange might try to flee rather than face a trial.